 ta-DAH ta-DAH ta-DUH

-Among the various stanza schemes, the common metre is one of the most restrictive ones.
+Among the various stanza schemes, the common meter is one of the most restrictive ones.
 This makes it difficult and time-consuming to write.
 I understand this difficulty in the following way.
 There is a vast space of possible English language stanzas.
 Each rule of the format excludes most of this space, and a valid common metre stanza is in the comparatively small space of stanzas that aren’t excluded by any of the rules.

 The rhymes are the most severe restriction.
 English has about 500 rhyme groups (groups of words with all rhyme with each other) depending on how you count, and almost every word is in exactly one of them.
 So if you have a line and you need another line to rhyme with it, the words in the 499 other rhyme groups can’t be at the end of that line.
 Of course the rhyme groups have very different sizes and you’ll tend to be using the big ones that give you more options.
 But still, any rhyme precludes something like 99% of words from ending that other line.